 Why Legacy Systems Struggle

-But for the backend systems at banks and insurance firms, HEIC is often a foreign language.
-While mobile hardware has moved forward, many server-side environments remain locked into legacy imaging libraries that haven’t been updated to handle modern compression standards.
+For the backend systems at banks and insurance firms, HEIC is often a foreign language.
+Many server-side environments remain locked into legacy imaging libraries that haven’t been updated to handle modern compression standards.

 For these enterprises, the solution wasn’t a massive infrastructure overhaul.
 It was a targeted implementation that turned a potentially huge project into a small integration task.